the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 This is because a single representative may not be familiar with all the requirements and needs from your attendees, which in many cases may be very diverse.
 Asking for feedback from other participants remains key.

-The two options discussed above are ideal, as people with lived experience will be able to provide insights and perspectives on how to encourage and ease their integration.
+The two options discussed above are ideal, as people with lived experience will be able to provide insights and perspectives on how to encourage and support the involvement and engagement of your attendees.
 This perspective can be helpful when identifying what sessions or content should be included in the program, and will support you in creating a more inclusive and relevant program for your audience.